 According to Krot et al. (2009), the depletion mechanism of 16O is thought to have occurred in the outer region of the protoplanetary disk due to isotopic self-shielding during UV photolysis of CO.
 This process preferentially dissociated isotopically heavy molecules from CO including 17O and 18O, which were subsequently incorporated into water ice.
 Thereafter, this 16O-depleted water ice/dust mixture migrated to the inner disk region and evaporated, leaving this region depleted in 16O.
 While CAIs were formed in the inner disk during a low-water ice, high 16O CO interval, most chondrules were formed in an ~4 m.y. period after the 16O-depletion occurred.

-Layered rims surrounding some CAIs, called WarkLovering rims or accretionary rims, were possibly formed by a flash heating event in a more oxidizing environment of the solar nebula.
+Layered rims surrounding some CAIs, referred to as WarkLovering rims or accretionary rims, were possibly formed by a flash heating event in a more oxidizing environment of the solar nebula.
 This heating event was measured in fractions of a second and resulted in a loss of volatiles with enrichment of the refractory component, along with the subsequent diffusion of O and Mg.
 During the flash heating event, temperatures at the rim are inferred to have approached 3000°C, steeply decreasing to temperatures of ~1700°C just 1 mm below the rim.
 Subsequent chemical and isotopic exchange, corresponding to the grain size and porosity of specific minerals, most likely occurred in situ on the parent body.

 Through investigations of the systematics of radiogenic PbPb in Allende CAIs, values for ThU were calculated (Yin et al., 2008).
 Using these values, a formula was employed to determine the age of the interstellar dust clouds from which the condensation of the CAIs occurred: